chrisdueck/chrisdueck.github.io/_pages/about.md

 covered advanced OOP in C++, Functional Programming in Haskell and Logic Programming in Prolog.

-I recently completed a placement year as a full-time Software Engineer at Xceptor, where I worked primarily with *C#, AngularJS and SQL Server* to develop new features for a large web-based automation platform used by global financial clients.
+I recently completed a placement year as a full-time Software Engineer at Xceptor, where I worked in an agile scrum team, primarily using _C#, AngularJS and SQL Server_ to develop new features for a large web-based automation platform used internationally by large financial clients.

-Whenever I've got enough free time, I like working on my own coding projects, some of which you can read about [here.](/projects/) I hope to update this more soon.
+Whenever I have enough free time, I like working on my own coding projects, some of which you can read about [here.](/projects/) I hope to update this more soon.

 {% include figure image_path="/assets/images/dow_me.jpg" alt="Duke Of
 Westminster Award" caption="At the House of Lords, 2016" %}{: